ZingLab/z_FloridaFoodFestival/_posts/2025-06-03-lake-city-chicken-pilau.md

     description: "Savory chicken and rice with North Florida roots."
   - title: "Family Tradition"
     description: "A comforting dish for gatherings and potlucks."
+description: "Savory chicken and rice with North Florida roots."

 ---

 # Lake City Chicken Pilau (Perloo)